ISVPlaybook/isvplaybook.github.io/_docs/Guides/transactable-saas-offer.md

 {: .note }
 Offers that include custom billing dimensions will only listed on the Azure Marketplace and not on AppSource.

+Fully published offer will look like as following in the Partner Center:

+Published SaaS Offer:

 ![Published SaaS Offer](/assets/images/PublishedSaaSOffer.png)